The 2022 Canada Summer Games were held in Niagara, and Brock University researchers and scholars were encouraged to play a part in it!

 - build research capacity across all disciplines.
 Transdisciplinary collaborations are encouraged.

-The research and scholarship covered by the grant could range from studying the process of planning and hosting a major sport event to the development of major games from the days of antiquity to gathering a wide array of community-created data from Niagara or holding a Games-related art exhibition.
+The research and scholarship covered by the grants ranged from studying the process of planning and hosting a major sport event to the development of major games from the days of antiquity to gathering a wide array of community-created data from Niagara or holding a Games-related art exhibition.

-These and other diverse, multidisciplinary research areas will involve researchers from all areas of the University, from Humanities to Business to Social Sciences to Education to the Sciences and Applied Health Sciences.
+These and other diverse, multidisciplinary research areas involved researchers from all areas of the University, from Humanities to Business to Social Sciences to Education to the Sciences and Applied Health Sciences.